ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Conclusion

 \section{Conclusion}

 In this work, we systematically analyze redundancy in LVLM inference and identify two key inefficiencies: (1) redundant visual tokens that inflate intra-modal computation, and (2) tokens that contribute little cross-modal information during decoding.
-To address these, we propose \textbf{ToDRE}, a training-free, architecture-agnostic framework that first selects a maximally diverse subset of visual tokens via greedy $k$-center sampling, then removes the rest once cross-modal attention fades.
-Experiments on twelve image- and video-language benchmarks show that ToDRE prunes up to \textbf{90\%} of visual tokens while preserving \textbf{95.1\%} accuracy, achieving \textbf{2.6$\times$} faster inference and \textbf{14.5\%} lower memory usage than uncompressed baselines.
+To address these inefficiencies, we propose \textsc{ToDRE}, a training-free, architecture-agnostic framework that first selects a maximally diverse subset of visual tokens via a greedy max-sum diversification algorithm, then removes all remaining visual tokens once cross-modal attention fades.
+Experiments on twelve image- and video-language benchmarks show that ToDRE prunes up to 90\% of visual tokens while preserving 95.0\% of the original performance, achieving 2.6$\times$ faster inference and 14.5\% lower memory usage than uncompressed baselines.